Masa331/pohoda/README.md

 ```

 For each special complex element in Pohoda XML there is a separate parser equivalent in this library.
-So when you use `data_pack.data_pack_items.first.invoice.sym_var` you actually go through few of them and end in `InvoiceType` parser.
+So when you use `data_pack.data_pack_items.first.invoice.invoice_header.sym_var` you actually go through few of them and end in `InvoiceType` parser.
 This means they can be used separately:
 ```ruby
 xml = Nokogiri::XML(File.open "./invoices.xml").at_xpath('//inv:invoice')
 invoice = Pohoda::InvoiceType.new(xml)